furiosa-ai/furiosa-sdk/docs/en/source/installation/python-sdk.rst

 Python SDK Quickstart
 **********************************************

-Using the FuriosaAI NPU Python SDK library, you can easily write Python programs that leverage the NPU.
+Using the FuriosaAI NPU Python SDK library, you can easily write Python programs that utilize the NPU.

 **Minimum Requirements**